The promotion of civil discourse is one of the most urgent actions the La Follette School can take going forward.

 To boost opportunities for undergraduate policy students, the La Follette School joined a national network of universities and colleges training undergraduates for careers in public service.

 Our students are trusted voices on campus, in Wisconsin, and beyond.

 Sixteen undergraduate students were given an exciting opportunity this spring during La Follette’s Workshop in Health Policy when they were able to research and propose recommendations for policy questions crafted by Wisconsin state legislators.

-79 students who received undergraduate degrees from the University of Wisconsin–Madison also earned certificates from the La Follette School of Public Affairs.
+This May, 138 students who received undergraduate degrees from UW–Madison also earned certificates from the La Follette School of Public Affairs.

-Are you interested in pursuing a career in the health sector?
-The La Follette School’s Certificate in Health Policy allows undergraduate students to gain critical knowledge and experience before entering the job market or graduate school.
+The certificates allow students to gain critical knowledge and experience before entering the job market or graduate school.